Freezer Breakfast Burritos make mornings on the go easy! Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 What Other Ingredients Can I Use To Make Breakfast Burritos?

 So like I said, we stuck with the basics here, but there are SO many different vegetables and proteins that you can add to breakfast burritos.
-Many more than we can list here so I’ll say to just check out the list below and beyond that, add what you like!
+We’ll list some of our favorites here.

 Instead Of Sausage Try: